 Here’s a selection of our products that fit the Farmhouse design:

 Rustic design can best be described as raw, rugged, and unrefined.
 It uses natural elements like wood and stone, focusing on things like large exposed ceiling beams and fireplaces that become the focal point of the room.

 Wood, especially reclaimed wood, is ideal and used liberally throughout the home.
 Pine and oak are most common, while cherry, alder, and hickory are also popular.
-Most importantly, wood is rarely if ever painted, opting instead for warm, medium stains.
+Most importantly, wood is rarely if ever painted, opting instead for warm, medium to dark stains.
 Wood accents are used in the window panes, staircases, exposed beams around doorways and in the ceilings, and in many other areas.
-(Here at Osborne, we offer a weathered wood service for Pine and Oak only that gives your brand new wood that reclaimed look.)
+(Here at Osborne, we offer a weathered wood service for pine and red oak only that gives your brand new wood that reclaimed look.)

 Wrought iron is a popular accent in Rustic looks, especially in smaller details like door knobs, cast iron bands or strips, and in lighting fixtures.
 Also popular are various natural accents, such as deer antlers, multiple kinds of stone, hair-on leather rugs, and much more.

 Here’s a selection of our products that fit the Rustic design:

 There aren’t many who have never heard of the Art Deco style of interior design.
 Short for Arts Decoratifs, Art Deco is characterized by rich colors, bold geometry, and decadent details.
 The iconic style began in the early twentieth century in France, then made its way to the US in the 1920s.
 Now it’s beginning to see a resurgence in popularity.